 If you or your child have been hurt on someone else’s property, you can seek compensation for your medical bills and the suffering caused by the accident.
-Contact an experienced New Jersey Slip and Fall Lawyer who is experienced in dealing with relevant child injury cases.
+Contact an experienced Slip and Fall Lawyer who is experienced in dealing with relevant child injury cases.

 Falling on someone else’s property does not automatically qualify you to recover compensation.
 It does not automatically mean that the person or the property owner is responsible for any injuries.
 You will need relevant documentation that proves that your injuries were related to the fall and evidence that the fall was the property owner’s fault due to negligence to win a slip and fall case.